How To Edit And Delete WordPress Posts – Part 1

 Next Step …

-Now that you have a better understanding of what all the different functions and features of the WordPress Table of Posts are and how they work, the next step is to learn how to edit and delete your posts in WordPress.
+Now that you have a better understanding of what all the different sections and features of the Table of Posts do and how they work, the next step is to learn how to edit and delete your posts in WordPress.

 This is the end of part 1 of this tutorial.

-- How To Create A New WordPress Post
+- How To Create A Post In WordPress – Part 1

 "Wow!
 I never knew there's so much to learn about WordPress!
 I bought one of the WordPress for Dummies three years ago, such authors need to be on this course!" - Rich Law, Create A Blog Now